jhavenz/laravel-permission-name-generator/readme.md

 - `*` _(referenced using the 'wildcard' method)_

 ### Note:
-**This is a glorified getter/setter for permission strings.
+**This package is a glorified getter/setter for permission strings.
+Providing convenience and convention.

-**_There is no logic when is comes authorization logic._**
+**_There is ZERO logic when the time comes to AUTHORIZE ANYTHING throughout your app.
+This is an entirely seperate matter._**

-**All logic is related to creating 'permission strings' and retrieving them throughout your app.**
+**All package logic is related to generating 'permission strings' very easily and retrieving them, very eaasily, throughout your app.**

 ---
 ## Quick Start